-Harvey, a Republican, was the representative for Michigan's 8th congressional district from 1961 to 1974.
+Harvey was the representative for Michigan’s 8th congressional district and was a Republican.
+He served from 1961 to 1974.

 Harvey is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Harvey sponsored and cosponsored.
 See full analysis methodology.

 Harvey sponsored bills primarily in these issue areas:

 Some of Harvey’s most recently sponsored bills include...

 - H.R.
 11606 (93rd): A bill for the relief of Ida Kunstmann, Waldemar F. Kunstmann, and ...